Showing posts with label Ancient Egypt. Show all posts

 The Garden of Cyrus features dozens of sharp-sighted and perspicacious botanical observations.
 As well as using his eyes to study and examine Nature, Browne was also deeply appreciative of simply contemplating Nature and Art, as he wittily informs readers of Religio Medici - ‘I can look a whole day with delight upon a handsome picture, though it be but of an horse’.

 Throughout Cyrus Browne attempts to enlighten his reader on the beauty of Nature.
 The word 'elegant' frequently occurs in the essay.
 Visual examples of how the archetypal symbols of order, the number five and the quincunx pattern are generously supplied to the reader 'artificially, naturally and mystically' as prime evidence of God's intelligent design and universal interconnectivity.
 Though little understood throughout the centuries The Garden of Cyrus remains the greatest work of hermetic philosophy in the canon of English literature.
-Taken together the diptych discourses are a unique literary work.
-Polarity, especially optical imagery involving Darkness and Light are fundamental to their construction.
-United they form a Cosmic vision and a rare instance of an alchemical mandala in World literature.
+Taken together the diptych discourses are unique as a literary work.
+Polarity, in particular, optical imagery involving Darkness and Light are fundamental to their construction.
+United they form a Cosmic vision and are a rare example of an alchemical mandala in World literature.

 With the restoration of Monarchy in 1660 Browne must have felt a sober joy.
 Only two years earlier he'd reassured readers of The Garden of Cyrus of the imminent return of social Order, prophetically declaring – 'All things began in Order, so shall they end and so shall they begin again'.